-2.8 There will however be a number of smaller catastrophe losses which have not yet reached a sufficient amount to justify individual treatment.
-For example, the incurred loss figures developed to the date of investigation may be less than say a million or half a million pounds in each case.
-In such instances it may be preferable to group all such small catastrophes by year of account and within the year of account by the source of business, again taking overall totals to see whether they agree.

-This procedure can be used to give weight to the different sources of information of claims and the varying rapidity with which they develop.
+2.6.1 There will, however, be a number of smaller catastrophe losses which have not yet reached a sufficient amount to justify individual treatment.
+For example, the incurred loss figures developed to the date of investigation may be less than, say, a million or half a million pounds in each case.
+In such instances it may be preferable to group all such small catastrophes by year of account, and within the year of account by the source of business, again taking overall totals to see whether they agree.
+Such a procedure can be used to give weight to the different sources of information of claims and the varying rapidity with which they develop.

-Alternatively, the statistics for the smaller catastrophes may be left to fall in with the general residue of ordinary claim amounts, assuming that they will develop with roughly the same rapidity.
+2.6.2 Alternatively, the statistics for the smaller catastrophes may be left to fall in with the general residue of ordinary claim amounts, assuming that they will develop with roughly the same rapidity.
 Much depends on whether the smaller catastrophes are judged likely to trigger reinsurance recoveries.